 - The ‘morning after pill’ works within 3 days after sex, but it works better the sooner you take it.

-- The emergency IUD (also known as the coil), which can be used up to 5 days after sex and is the most effective.
+- The emergency IUS/IUD (also known as the coil), can be used up to 5 days after sex and is the most effective, to get more information please visit here.

-If you need the morning after pill you can call the UWE health centre reception (0117 32 86666) before 11 am so that you can be seen by the GP or nurse practitioner on duty for a free prescription that day.
-At the same appointment it will then be possible to discuss other contraception options and if it is necessary for screening for sexually transmitted disease such as chlamydia.
+If you need the morning-after pill please call UWE Health Center reception (0117 328 6666) before 11 am so that you can be seen by the GP or Nurse Practitioner on duty for a free prescription that day.
+At the same appointment, it will be possible to discuss other contraception options and if it is necessary for screening for sexually transmitted diseases such as chlamydia.

-If you are under 25 other places to get emergency contraception are:
+If you are under 25 there are other places to get emergency contraception:

 - NHS Walk-In Centres